 10. Check out the Danbury Kids Expo.

 At the Danbury Kids Expo in late April or early May, parents can explore a vast array of local child- and family-oriented products and services.
 There are also shows and entertainment for kids in attendance.

-11. Spend a day at an amusement park.
+11. Spend a day riding and sliding at an amusement park.